dzbao/dzbao.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi, I'm Dezheng Bao, a Ph.D. student from [the College of Computer Science and Technology](http://www.cs.zju.edu.cn/), [Zhejiang University](www.zju.edu.cn).
 My advisor is [Yang Yang](http://yangy.org).
-My research interests include time series modeling, graph learning and data mining.
+My research interests include LLMs' applications in specific domains, graph learning and data mining.

-I've got my bachelor degree of Computer Science while minoring in Finance as outstanding graduate in Zhejiang University. **If you are interested in communicating or just chatting, please feel free to contact me via email or add me on WeChat.**
+I've got my bachelor degree of Computer Science while minoring in Finance as outstanding graduate in Zhejiang University. **If you are interested in communicating or just chatting, please feel free to contact me via email or add me on WeChat(click the icons left).**
 {style="text-align: justify;"}